 A line cook who is worth $17 an hour is far most cost effective than two checked out college kids who make $11 per hour because you need two of them to be able to produce the same work load as the aforementioned all star.

 4. Examine each item in your menu for cross utilization.

 Every item on your menu needs to be used in as many menu items as possible.
-Sure you love Foie Gras, however, if it is only used on the menu as an appetizer - and given the fact that it's a dog on the menu engineering spreadsheet - it’s time to take it off the regular menu.
+Sure, you love Foie Gras, but if it's only used on the menu as an appetizer – and given the fact that it's a dog on the menu engineering spreadsheet – it’s time to take it off the regular menu.

 You can still bring it in for a limited time or for a special prix fixe menu, where you can balance the item cost out with price of the special menu.